vasudhathinks/hello-world/README.md

 # hello-world
-my own testing of how well I can follow directions :D
+learning to use git

 Hey again!
-So, this is my first attempt of facing my fear.. starting to use Github This has been quite the pleasant experience so far!
+So, this is my first attempt to use Github
+This has been quite the pleasant experience so far!
 And I hope it continues

 My new line